tabreturn/tabreturn.github.io/_posts/2019-03-16-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 ## Lesson 08

-You will often find that you repeat the same, or very similar, lines of code within the same sketch.
-Moreover, as your programs grow more complex, repetition tends to creep in more and more.
+You will often find that you repeat the same, or very similar, lines of code within a single sketch.
+Moreover, as your programs grow more complex, repetition tends to creep in.
 For more modular and reusable code, one can employ *functions*.
 In the next chapter, you will look at how to define and work with functions.
 As a concept, you should grasp functions without much trouble, especially considering what you managed thus far.
 On the other hand, I'll still be throwing in some crunchy tasks to keep you challenged!

 **Begin Lesson 08:** [Functions]({% post_url 2019-04-26-processing.py_in_ten_lessons--08-_functions %})